 1957 – Southlake becomes a General Law Municipality.

 The Southlake Planning Board is formed.
-City Hall opens inside Casey’s Grocery on Texas 114 at Carroll Avenue.
-Discussions begin into the city providing residents with water.
+City Hall opens inside Casey’s Grocery on Highway 114 at Carroll Avenue.
+The city begins discussions on providing residents with water.
 Citizens currently rely on well water and septic tanks.

 1965 – Town of Southlake becomes the City of Southlake.
 The first city bond election, to approve a plan to provide city water, is held.